-Merseyside-born, Charlotte ‘Lottie’ Dod, is the youngest ever winner of

-	the Wimbledon Ladies Singles Championship, achieving her triumph in 1887

-	at the tender age of 15 years and 285 days.
+Merseyside-born, Charlotte ‘Lottie’ Dod, is the youngest ever winner of the Wimbledon Ladies Singles Championship, achieving her triumph in 1887 at the tender age of 15 years and 285 days.

-	The newspaper story featured below reports on the match when she won the

-	championship for the first time, defeating Blanche Bingley Hillyard in

-	the final 6-2, 6-0.
-It’s interesting that Lottie’s age is not mentioned

-	in the report – perhaps, then as now, it was not unusual for

-	15-year-olds to play in the tournament, so did not merit any comment.
+Lottie defeated opponent Blanche Bingley Hillyard in the final 6-2, 6-0.
+It’s interesting that Lottie’s age is not mentioned in the report – perhaps, then as now, it was not unusual for 15-year-olds to play in the tournament, so did not merit any comment.

-	Lottie led a fascinating life and, with Wimbledon taking place at the

-	moment, we felt it was the perfect time to highlight her terrific

-	achievements at Wimbledon.
-To learn more about this amazing woman, just

-	do a ‘Phrase Search’ on the ‘Advanced Search’ page for ‘Lottie Dod’.
+Lottie led a fascinating life and, with Wimbledon taking place at the moment, we felt it was the perfect time to highlight her terrific achievements at Wimbledon.
+Her sporting life can be traced in the Archive, and to learn more about this amazing woman, just do a Phrase Search on the Advanced Search page for ‘Lottie Dod.’

 Read some of the other historical newspaper stories about Wimbledon that we’ve been posting on the blog.